 - Parent and Educator Resource Guide to Section 504 (specific dyslexia examples included)

-Current Statues Defining Dyslexia and Requirements
+Current Statutes Defining Dyslexia and Requirements

 - Minnesota Statutes, section 122A.06: Defines comprehensive, scientifically based reading instruction.